TomaszPazdziora/ADHD-EEG-classifier/README.md

 ```

 ## Feature extraction:
-Due to Master Thesis limitation some of the documentation could be written in Polish.
+Due to the requirements of the Master's thesis, some parts of the documentation may be written in Polish.
 ![Data flow](./doc/data_flow.png)